waterloo-rocketry/or-monte-carlo/README.md

 - Manual Release – Monte-Carlo or-plugin

 This step will publish the current build based on the version specified in `build.gradle`.

+### AspectJ Development

+The project uses AspectJ to inject code into OpenRocket classes at compile time.
+The purpose of this is to reduce coupling and copied code from OpenRocket as much as possible while also allowing modified reuse of existing OpenRocket components and logic.

+Currently, this is used to add wind direction standard deviation to the wind model and GUIs.

+To modify the aspects, edit the files in `src/main/aspectj`.
+As AspectJ relies heavily on the structure of the target classes, add comments to indicate what classes and methods are being targeted.